enymuss/blog/_posts/2015-01-15-GCI-Summary.md

 I gained a better understanding of Bootstrap's classes, Angular.js templating and DOM.
 It was accepted and merged into the main repository.

+###What comes next...
+Thanks to GCI, I had enough strength to tackle my great fears (backend) and learn a lot about production code.
+Most of my previous projects were my own, so diving in and getting to know an unfamiliar codebase was great!
+It also opened my eyes to the existence open-source companies (my previous knowledge was only of Linux).

+After such an intense 7 weeks, I'll take a step back and focus on my own projects, which were neglected.
+I'll return to OpenMRS in the near future, to continue helping out in a small but important way, just like I did before.

 [wluyima-github]: https://github.com/wluyima
 [Modulus Website]: https://modules.openmrs.org